RedVelvetSky/PassGen/README.md

 # Security Toolbox

-Security Toolbox is a .NET application that provides a suite of tools for enhancing your digital security.
+Security Toolbox is a course .NET project that provides a suite of tools for enhancing your digital security.
 It includes features such as password generation, file encryption/decryption, file hashing, digital signatures, and steganography.

 ## Features